vectornguyen76/search-engine-system/image-search-engine/README.md

    Once you have started the PyTriton application, you can access the model through its HTTP/gRPC API.
 For example, to make a prediction using the model, you can send an HTTP POST request to the /predict endpoint with the input data in the request body.

-5. **FastAPI with Triton Server and PyTriton Comparison** Both FastAPI with Triton Server and PyTriton are good options for deploying and serving AI models with Python.
+5. **FastAPI with Triton Server and PyTriton**

+   - Both FastAPI with Triton Server and PyTriton are good options for deploying and serving AI models with Python.
 However, there are some key differences between the two approaches:

-   - Flexibility: FastAPI with Triton Server is a more flexible approach.
+     - _Flexibility_: FastAPI with Triton Server is a more flexible approach.
 You can use FastAPI to create custom APIs that expose your models in a variety of ways.
 PyTriton is less flexible, but it is easier to use.
-   - Performance: FastAPI with Triton Server can be more performant than PyTriton, especially if you are using a complex model or a large dataset.
+     - _Performance_: FastAPI with Triton Server can be more performant than PyTriton, especially if you are using a complex model or a large dataset.
-   - Ease of use: PyTriton is easier to use than FastAPI with Triton Server.
+     - _Ease of use_: PyTriton is easier to use than FastAPI with Triton Server.
 PyTriton provides a simple and intuitive interface for deploying and serving models.

 6. **Conclusion**